2021–22 Danish Women's League

-The 2021–22 Danish Women's League, also known as Gjensidige Kvindeligaen, is the 50th season of the highest women's football league in Denmark.
-HB Køge were the defending champions after winning their first title in May 2021, and won for the second year in a row, this time with an unbeaten campaign.
+The 2021–22 Danish Women's League (known as Gjensidige Kvindeligaen for sponsorship reasons) was the 48th season of the top-flight of the Danish Women's Football League.

-Gjensidige is the current main sponsor for the league, since July 2019.
+HB Køge were the defending champions after winning their first title in May 2021, and won for the second year in a row, this time in an unbeaten campaign.

 Teams

 There are 8 teams competing in the regular season of the league: the 6 teams from the previous season's championship play-offs, and the top two teams from the previous season's qualification play-offs.
 The two teams promoted from the qualification play-offs were AGF and AaB, both keeping their top tier spot.
 Geographically, 5 teams represented Jutland (AGF, Fortuna Hjørring, KoldingQ, Thy-Thisted Q, and AaB) while 3 represented Zealand (Brøndby, HB Køge, and Nordsjælland).